 Tubes: If you aren’t renting tubes, don’t forget your own!

 Sun Protection: Sun exposure on the Salt River is pretty intense, so bring a hat, sunglasses, and plenty of sunscreen.

 Food & Drink: You may want to bring extra beverages and snacks, especially if you intend to take the long float.
 Alcohol is permitted, but no glass containers.

 Cooler: with ice – an essential for a refreshing, cold beverage.
 Salt River Tubing does not offer cooler rentals

 Dry Bag: Having a bag to store keys, money, clothes, and other items and keep them dry is helpful.
 We just kept our dry bag secured to the extra tube.

 Water Shoes: The landscape around the Salt River is full of cacti and sharp rocks baking in the sun.
 The bottom of the river is also rocky, so we recommend old sneakers, Chacos, or other sandals to protect your feet.
 You can always take them off while you float if desired.

 Rope/Carabiners: Carabiners or short rope can be helpful to secure your cooler, sandals, bag, etc. to the tube.
-Salt River Tubing does not recommend it, but you’ll also see many people tying their tubes together.
+Salt River Tubing does not recommend it, but you’ll also see many people using rope to tie their tubes together.

 Trash Bag: Keep the area clean and pack out all your trash.
 Having a trash bag to toss beverage cans, wrappers, and more in will help prevent those items from floating away and littering the river.

-Life Vest: If anybody in your group needs a life vest, bring one with because Salt River Tubing does not have them for rent.
+Life Vest: If anybody in your group needs a life vest, bring one if you have it or rent one from Salt River Tubing.

 GoPro: If you want to snap some photos, bring along a GoPro or other waterproof camera.